scvannost/randompy/README.md

 Random Python snippets that I write

 ## Items
-### pyFramework.py
-Provide Entity Framework-like interfaces with MySQL databases.
-#### usermgr.py
-A user management system for use with pyFramework

 ### DataFrameN.py

 Extends/Hybridizes `np.ndarray` and `pd.DataFrame` for an arbitrary number of dimensions.